Medicaid vs. Medicare: Key Differences Explained

 Qualifying Individuals (QI)

-Income up to 135% FPL ($1,796/month individual in 2026).
-Medicaid pays the Part B premium.
-This program is funded by a congressional appropriation cap — enrollment is limited and applications are processed on a first-come, first-served basis each year.
+Part B premium.
+Funded by a capped congressional appropriation — enrollment is limited and processed first-come, first-served each year

 Asset limits for MSPs vary considerably by state.
 Most states use $9,950 for an individual and $14,910 for a couple.
 Several states — including Arizona, Alabama, Louisiana, and Mississippi — have eliminated asset tests for MSP eligibility entirely.
 California reinstated its asset limit in recent years, set at $130,000 for an individual (per KFF 2026 data).
-The District of Columbia has expanded QMB eligibility to 300% FPL, the most generous threshold in the country.
+DC has expanded QMB eligibility to 300% FPL, the most generous threshold in the country.

 Applying for a Medicare Savings Program is done through your state Medicaid agency, not through Medicare itself.
 Many people who qualify don't apply because they don't realize the programs exist or assume they won't qualify based on partial information.